RosettaCommons/documentation/application_documentation/antibody-python-script.md

 =======

 ```
-Options of the script:
+Usage: antibody.py [OPTIONS] [TESTS]

+ Script for preparing detecting antibodys and preparing info for Rosetta
+protocol.

+Options:
   -h, --help            show this help message and exit
-  --light-chain=LIGHT_CHAIN
+  -L LIGHT_CHAIN, --light-chain=LIGHT_CHAIN
-                        Specify the light chain.
+                        Specify file with the light chain - pure IUPAC ASCII
+                        letter sequence, no FASTA headers.
-  --heavy-chain=HEAVY_CHAIN
+  -H HEAVY_CHAIN, --heavy-chain=HEAVY_CHAIN
-                        Specify the heavy chain.
+                        Specify file with the heavy chain - pure IUPAC ASCII
+                        letter sequence, no FASTA headers.
-  --prefix=PREFIX       Prefix for output files.
-Should be dir name.
-Default
+  --prefix=PREFIX       Prefix for output files (directory name).
+Default is
-                        is ./ string.
+                        grafting/.
   --blast=BLAST         Specify path+name for 'blastall' executable.
 Default
                         is blastp [blast+].
-  --profit=PROFIT       Specify path+name for 'ProFIt' executable.
-Default is
-                        profit.
+  --superimpose-profit=SUPERIMPOSE_PROFIT
+                        (default).
+Add full path as argument if necessary.
+  --superimpose-PyRosetta, --superimpose-pyrosetta
+                        Use PyRosetta to superimpose interface (boolean)
   --blast-database=BLAST_DATABASE
                         Specify path of blast database dir.
   --antibody-database=ANTIBODY_DATABASE
                         Specify path of antibody database dir.
+Default:
+                        script_dir/antibody_database.
   --rosetta-database=ROSETTA_DATABASE
                         Specify path of rosetta database dir.
+  -x, --exclude-homologs
+                        Exclude homologs with default cutoffs
+  --homolog_exclusion=HOMOLOG_EXCLUSION
+                        Specify the cut-off for homolog exclusion during CDR
+                        or FR template selections.
+  --homolog_exclusion_cdr=HOMOLOG_EXCLUSION_CDR
+                        Specify the cut-off for homolog exclusion during CDR
+                        template selections.
+  --homolog_exclusion_fr=HOMOLOG_EXCLUSION_FR
+                        Specify the cut-off for homolog exclusion during FR
+                        template selections.
   --rosetta-bin=ROSETTA_BIN
-                        Specify path to 'rosetta_source/bin' dir where
+                        Specify path to 'rosetta/source/bin' directory,
-                        antibody_assemble_CDRs', idealize and relax executable
+                        expected to harbor 'antibody_graft', 'idealize' and
-                        expected to be found.
-Default is '<script
+                        'relax' executables.
+Default is
-                        location>/bin' (plasce symlink there) and if not found
+                        '$ROSETTA/main/source/bin, then <script location>/bin'
+                        (place symlink there).
+If a particular executable is
+                        not found and that is non-critical, corresponding
-                        corresponding steps will be skipped.
+                        steps will be skipped.
   --rosetta-platform=ROSETTA_PLATFORM
-                        Specify full extra+compier+build type for rosetta
+                        Specify full extra+compiler+build type for rosetta
-                        biniaries found in --rosetta-bin.
+                        binaries found in --rosetta-bin.
 For example use
                         static.linuxgccrelease for static build on Linux.
-                        Default is dynamic release build of current OS
+                        Default are dynamic GCC release builds of the OS
+                        executing the script.
+  --idealize            Use idealize protocol on final model.
+  --constant-seed       Use constant-seed flag in Rosetta grafting run (for
+                        debugging).
+  --idealizeoff, --noidealize
-  --idealize=IDEALIZE   Specify if idealize protocol should be running on
+                        Do not use idealize protocol on final model. (default)
-                        final model [0/1]. (default: 0, which mean do not run
-                        idealize protocol)
+  --relax               Use relax protocol on final model. (default)
+  --relaxoff, --norelax
-  --relax=RELAX         Specify if relax protocol should be running on final
+                        Do not use relax protocol on final model.
-                        model [0/1]. (default: 1, which mean run relax
-                        protocol)
+  --skip-kink-constraints
+                        Skip generation of kink constraints file (require
+                        PyRosetta).
+Default is True.
+  --timeout=TIMEOUT     Maximum runtime for rosetta relax run (use 0 for
+                        unlimit), default is 900 - 15min limit
+  -q, --quick           Specify fast run (structure will have clashes).
+                        Prevents stem optimization and turns off relax,
+                        idealize.
   --FRL=FRL             Specify path or PDB code for FRL template.
 If
                         specified this will overwrite blast selection.
   --FRH=FRH             Specify path or PDB code for FRH template.
 If